Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

 FileSystem
 ==========
-The FileSystem uses a set of 4 permissions, they need to be in a set format to be used correctly. "\n" ``R = Read, W = Write, D = Delete, A = Admin``. "\n" When you only need one permission only use "R" or "D". "\n" When you need more that one permission seperate them with - ``"R-W-D"``. "\n" Permissions only effect changes to a fileobj such as deleting or writing. "\n"
+The FileSystem uses a set of 4 permissions, they need to be in a set format to be used correctly. |
+``R = Read, W = Write, D = Delete, A = Admin``. |
+When you only need one permission only use "R" or "D". |
+When you need more that one permission seperate them with - ``"R-W-D"``. |
+Permissions only effect changes to a fileobj such as deleting or writing. |

 .. code-block:: luau